Phiar raises $3 million for AR navigation to eliminate wrong turns

 Phiar has raised $3 million in seed funding to develop machine learning and augmented reality (AR) technology that makes driving with smartphone navigation easier.

-In contrast to traditional navigation apps, where users have to look away from the phone to decipher directions, the Phiar app displays a driver’s real world surroundings, augmented with an easy-to-follow painted path.
+In contrast to traditional navigation apps, where users have to look away from the road to decipher directions, the Phiar app displays a driver’s real world surroundings, augmented with an easy-to-follow painted path.
 A green band shows you the way to go (just like in a racing video game).

 The money comes from the Venture Reality Fund and Norwest Venture Partners.
 Other investors include Anorak Ventures, Mayfield Fund, Zeno Ventures, Cross Culture Ventures, GFR Fund, Y Combinator, InnoLinks Ventures, and Half Court Ventures.

 The Palo Alto, California-based company launched at Y Combinator earlier this year.
 It was founded by computer vision researcher Chen-Ping Yu and deep learning expert Ivy Li.
 Their aim is to solve directional and safety issues experienced by users of traditional two-dimensional navigation systems.
-It would be nice if car makers built this tech into the glass of your windshield itself, but that could take a long time to happen and would probably very expensive.
+It would be nice if carmakers built this tech into the windshield itself, but that could take a long time to happen and would probably very expensive.

 The team has a background in software optimization, deep learning, 3D reconstruction, and AR design from Microsoft, Apple, Shutterstock, and VMWare.